Diana Palmer (The Phantom): In other media

+In 1979, Norwegian musicians Herodes Falsk and Jahn Teigen wrote a song, "Sala Palmer", about Diana (named Sala in the Norwegian translation), sung from the perspective of The Phantom.

 Diana was portrayed by Jeanne Bates in the 1943 Phantom movie serial.
 However, in the serial, she is the niece of Professor Davidson, and she is not romantically involved with the Phantom, but is intending to marry a man named Byron Anderson in the beginning of the story.

 In 1996, Kristy Swanson portrayed her in Paramount's big budget film The Phantom, featuring Billy Zane in the title role.
 Diana is here sent out by her uncle Dave (in the film, a wealthy newspaper publisher) to Bangalla to help with the search for a fabled weapon of doom, the Skulls of Touganda.
 When she is trapped by the henchmen of bad guy Xander Drax, she is saved by the Phantom, who unbeknownst to her is really her college boyfriend, Kit Walker.
 Towards the end of the film (according to the novelisation) she works out the Phantom's true identity based on the fact that he appeared just after Kit disappeared.

 In the 2009 miniseries, Diana Palmer Walker is seen in the opening sequence fleeing with young Kit from Singh Brotherhood assassins in a desperate car chase through New York.
 She uses an automatic to fight back, but is killed (presumably drowned) when her car is driven off the street into the river.
 Kit manages to escape the sinking car, but because of a concussion from the crash develops slight amnesia but dreams of her for many years while not knowing who she really is.